alllomancer/webserver/README.md

 # webserver

-this is the repo for th assigment given it comprises of several parts:
+this is the repo for the assigment given,

+it comprises of several parts:

 ## Application( tested)